Vegan Easter Guide

 Does the thought of juicing and mixing to create your own food dyes make you cringe?
 If you are short on time or would prefer to buy natural food colors, no problem.
 I have found a few companies that make dyes that are colored with vegetable juice and/or spices and contain no synthetic dyes.

 India Tree has a full line of food coloring and sprinkles that are colored with vegetable juice or spices and contains no synthetic dyes.
-These are the food dyes and sprinkles that I use when I don’t make my own and I love them.
+These are the sprinkles that I use and I love them.

 India Tree sells both vegan and non-vegan products.
 Be sure to check the ingredients before buying.
 Look for sprinkles made from raw sugar and carnauba wax which is made from the leaves of the palm plant.
 This India Tree Decorating Sugars Variety Set and this 3-pack of India Tree Natural Decorating Colors Set make a great starter set combo and are both vegan-friendly and free of artificial junk.